Medical Policy: 08.01.22

 American Academy of Orthopedic Surgeons (AAOS)

-The American Academy of Orthopedic Surgeons (AAOS) states the following: “Stem cell procedures are being developed to treat bone fractures and nonunions, regenerate articular cartilage in arthritic joints, and heal ligaments and tendons.
-Stem cell procedures in orthopedics are still in the experimental stage and most musculoskeletal treatments using stem cells are performed in research centers as part of controlled clinical trials.”
+The American Academy of Orthopedic Surgeons (AAOS) states the following: “Stem cell procedures in orthopedics are still at an experimental stage and most musculoskeletal treatments using stem cells are performed in research centers as part of controlled clinical trials.”

 The U.S. Food and Drug Administration (FDA) has stated: